 Creating love for a brand can be equated to building a sports team following.
 Stephanie Wheeler of Boundless explains that the most successful brands build communities around their brand.
 Regardless of where people come from or what they do in life, they can all unite around their same love for a sports team.
 Similarly, brands can help cultivate this feeling by helping people unite and come together around a shared item.

 So what kind of swag creates a sense of community?
 As pointed out in Monaica Ledell’s website Truth Hacking, the best swag is memorable, shareable and useful.
 When your swag achieves all of these elements, it’s much more likely to stand out in consumers’ minds and make an impression.
+We recommend checking out how Zen Pup does this.

 Successful swag evokes emotion in the hearts and minds of consumers.
 To create this emotional connection, your swag should be customized.
 The Noise Lab suggests providing a selection of related, yet differentiated items to let customers to choose what they want.
 This allows you to create a conversation with people, asking them why they chose what they did.
 Once you open up this door to conversation, you can also ask people to share their swag on social media and spread the word to their friends.
 This creates a stronger experience with your brand and helps the consumer feel connected to it.